1. MANAGEMENT'S STATEMENT (Policies)

 Prior to our shift in focus to automotive lidar, our strategy had been to sell Augmented Reality (AR) displays or components, Interactive Displays, or Consumer Lidar to original equipment manufacturers (OEMs) and original design manufacturers (ODMs) for incorporation into their products.
-Currently, our sole customer is Microsoft Corporation.
+For the two fiscal years ended December 31, 2021 and the nine months ended September 30, 2022, our sole customer has been Microsoft Corporation.
 Our arrangement with this customer generates royalty income; however, the volume of sales and resulting royalties from that arrangement are not significant.
 In the recent past, we shifted our strategic focus to increase the value of the Company by completing development of our 1st Generation long range lidar module to a level that would be ready to scale in the market for automotive applications.
 We believe the size of the ADAS market is significantly bigger than the AR market and related applications.
 We believe our technology and designs for automotive lidar can be successful in the market, and our solutions will have features and performance that exceed those of competitors and will provide a sustainable strategic advantage in the market.

 We have incurred significant losses since inception.
 We have funded our operations to date primarily through the sale of common stock, convertible preferred stock, warrants, the issuance of convertible debt and, to a lesser extent, from development contract revenues, product sales and licensing activities.